thought-machine/please/README.md

 possible.

 We're very happy to accept pull requests & feature requests, and bugs if it's not working for you.
-We don't always have time for everything since Please is only part-time work for us, but we'll do our best.
+We don't always have time for everything but please is under active development.